 In addition to the product categories already mentioned, the US Mint has issued still other commemorative coin sets.
 Each one typically contained one or more items specific to the commemorative coin program.
 Sometimes these items were very unusual or at least unexpected as part of a numismatic product.

-The 2000 Leif Ericson Millennium Set included the proof silver dollar and a proof Icelandic 1,000 kronur.
+The 2000 Leif Ericson Millennium Set (Buy on eBay) included the proof silver dollar and a proof Icelandic 1,000 kronur.
 This was one of the few instances that a US Mint product has included a foreign coin.

-Finally, perhaps the most unusual product was the 2004 Lewis and Clark Coin and Pouch Set.
+Finally, perhaps the most unusual product was the 2004 Lewis and Clark Coin and Pouch Set (Buy on eBay).
 Each of the 50,000 sets issued included a pouch that was cut, tanned, and decorated by Native Americans from one of eleven selected tribal nations.
 No two pouches were exactly alike an a hand signed certificate of authenticity was included, signed by the artisan who crafted the pouch.